dimojenko/RADtools/README.md

 one to select a folder of DOV analysis CSVs, which are output from running the 4 captured DOV images through the Imatest analysis software.
 The code will then parse the CSVs for the relevant data, insert the data into the DOV calculator Excel document, and save a copy of the result.
-The Python script can be run with one argument being a folder of DOV analysis CSVs, and can also be used as a GUI if run with no arguments.
+The Python script can be run with the argument as the path to a folder of DOV analysis CSVs, and can also be used as a GUI if run with no arguments.
 There is also an executable version.